steven-meehan/crafter-gallery-site/README.md

 You will need two logo images, one for use on desktops and a second for use on mobile.

 ##### Desktop Version:
-Add the main Logo for the site (saved as a png) to the assets folder with the name `Logo.png`.
+Add the main Logo for the site (saved as a png with a resolution of 260x105) to the assets folder with the name `Logo.png`.

 ##### Mobile Version:
-Add the mobile Logo for the site (saved as a png) to the assets folder with the name `LogoAlt.png`.
+Add the mobile Logo for the site (saved as a png with a resolution of 130x105) to the assets folder with the name `LogoAlt.png`.

 [Misc Content](#misc-content) : [Back to Top](#table-of-contents)